Published on August 29, 2017 | Choosing a Career| Education News| Unheard avenues

 A career in sports – Sweat, grit and immense discipline !

-Gone are the days when sports was traditionally considered as a hobby especially in India is now being considered as a serious career career option.
+Gone are the days when sports were traditionally considered as a hobby, especially in India, is now being considered as a serious career option.
 In India, sports is still a flourishing industry, but if you’re under the impression that career in sports is all about fame and glamour, there is a flip-side to it.
 There is grit, perseverance and immense discipline that is required to be eligible for various international level pursuits.
 Sports today is no longer about a game on the field it is also about the popularity and the pride it brings.
 This confluence has turned athletes into sports stars and has sparked a need to skillfully manage both the players and the game.

 Even if you’re not an athlete but still passionate about sports, it is still possible for you to pursue your interest as a profession.

 In India, it is natural for a parent or a student to think twice before taking up sports as a career.
 This is mainly because of the perceived uncertainty that a sportsperson has to constantly battle with in their lives.
 Parents want their children to choose a more tangible profession that guarantees a job and a sustained growth over a period of time.
 This concern, many times create and undue pressure on the child to bank upon on Plan B – purely in academic background, so that he/she can have an alternative to rely on.
 Worse is, making your primary interest itself into a plan-B and eventually let go!